MINISTRYGmbH/morrow-core/docs/formhandling.md

 **i18n**

 Some attributes of form elements are language dependent.
 For example almost all elements have labels.
-According to the conventions of MorrowTwo, language dependent content is defined in files under ''i18n.
+According to the conventions of Morrow, language dependent content is defined in files under ''i18n.
 Form definitions have their own array $form and the basic structure is the same as that of the $elements array.

 ~~~{.php}
 $form['testform']['name']['label'] = "Zahl";